Intervention/docs/image/v4/modifying-images/effects.md

 > public Image::contrast(int $level): ImageInterface

-Change the contrast of the current image by a given level.
+Change the contrast of the current image by the specified level.
 Use values between `-100` for minimum contrast `0` for no change and `+100` for maximum contrast.

 #### Parameters